 Our dentist Dr Krystal Tarak’s extensive experience in Oral Surgery stems from her two year residency at Wellington Regional Hospital as Oral and Maxillofacial House Surgeon, and since that time she has successfully extracted tens of thousands of teeth.
 We are able to provide oral surgery services including extraction, tissue biopsy and extraction of wisdom teeth, including those which may be impacted.

 The utilisation of laser technology often means that healing time and post-operative discomfort is minimised, as soft tissue procedures can be augmented to include laser treatment instead of the traditional scalpel.
-Dr Krystal Tarak and Dr Shirley Wan have both passed examinations from the University of Queensland in the use of Lasers for Dental Clinical Applications.
+Our dentist’s have passed examinations in the use of Lasers for Dental Clinical Applications.
 We are also able to offer conscious sedation in the form of both oral sedation and intravenous sedation to ensure your treatment is as comfortable as possible.

 Most people have four wisdom teeth, two in the upper and two in the lower jaw.
 It is not uncommon for these teeth to become impacted.
 An impacted tooth is one which has not managed to grow through the gum into the mouth or has grown only part way through, and is in an abnormal position.
 This is an unhealthy situation and the tooth should be removed to prevent problems with cavities in adjacent teeth, cysts, infection or crowding.